Other SC3 Attractions

 Every meeting, we strongly encourage all collectors to bring their duplicates and extras and put them up for sale or trade.
 As a result, at every meeting we have an eclectic mix of stuff on the block.
 Atari 2600 and NES carts, arcade marquees, Pac-Man TV trays, Pong machines, '80s board games based on coin-ops... we've seen just about everything.
 You never know what's going to turn up next!
 If you're interested in trading items at SC3, please read our list of Tips for Traders.

-While at an SC3 meeting, you can play vintage coin-ops, all manner of classic console games, and enough rock guitar games to make your fingers fall off.
+While at an SC3 meeting, you can play vintage coin-ops, all manner of classic console games, and wade through piles of trade fodder.
 But what do you do while chowing down on pizza and other snacks?
-Watch movies at Uncle Steve's Ghetto Drive-In™ of course!
-That's our affectionate name for the 9-foot-fall screen custom-built by Geoff, the handiest (and loudest) SC3 organizer.
+Watch movies at Uncle Steve's Low-Budget Drive-In™ of course!
+That's our affectionate name for our movie-viewing area, which started out as a 9-foot-fall screen draped on a custom-built frame made out of PVC pipe.
+(The current screen is commercially made and easy to set up, so the nickname doesn't really fit anymore, but it's become a tradition.)
 Once the sun goes down, the screen comes alive with the best videogame-related videos ever produced in the 1980s... and sometimes beyond!

-Past "drive-in" features have included Tron (aka the greatest movie of all time), the classic nuclear devastation film WarGames, oddball Japanese gaming videos, and even the occasional 9-foot-tall game of MAME.
-But the go-to drive-in experience is SC3-TV, our very own videogame-video extravaganza!
+Past "drive-in" features have included Tron (aka the greatest movie of all time), the classic nuclear devastation film WarGames, oddball Japanese gaming videos, and even the occasional 9-foot-tall game of MAME or 10-player Saturn Bomberman.

 You Are Watching SC3-TV

 Sure, SC3 is well-known for its arcade parties, but would you believe that in the early 1980s, SC3 ran its own weak-signal UHF television station??
 What, you wouldn't believe that?
 OK, we didn't.
-But we did put together this 2-hour video, featuring tons of clips that could have come out of a 1980s television broadcast.
-(In fact, many of them did!)
-SC3-TV is jam-packed, with dozens of original TV commercials for systems like the Atari 2600 and Intellivision, clips from documentaries about the early days of videogaming, trailers for classic films like Tron and Joysticks, and even complete episodes of TV shows like Starcade and the Pac-Man cartoon.
+But we do enjoy combing through video from that era, searching for videogame content.
+So occasionally we put a bunch of clips together and call it SC3-TV.
+SC3-TV might feature original TV commercials for systems like the Atari 2600 and Intellivision, clips from documentaries about the early days of videogaming, trailers for classic films like Tron and Joysticks, and even clips from TV shows like Starcade and the Pac-Man cartoon.
 Plenty of obscure clips are included too.
-Where else can you see a Pong tournament advertising Coca-cola, the unholy marriage of Lunchables and the Sega Genesis, Pac-Man Vitamins, and footage from the Tron ice show all in the same place?
+Where else can you see a Pong tournament advertising Coca-cola, Pac-Man Vitamins, and footage from the Tron ice show all in the same place?